Mount Sanqingshan

 Mount Sanqingshan National Park holds an outstanding scenery of granite peaks and pillars.

 The area also has numerous waterfalls, valleys, lakes and springs.
 The massif is covered with temperate forest, home to rare and endangered plant species.
-Its visual impact is enhanced by the occurrence of meteorological effects like bright halos on clouds and white rainbows.
+Meteorological effects like bright halos on clouds and white rainbows enhance its visual impact.

 Map of Mount Sanqingshan